Louis van Assenburgh

 Louis van Assenburgh (also Assenborch, Assenburg), (c.
 1657 – 27 December 1711), Governor of the Cape Colony between 1708 and 1711.

 Early life

 Van Assenburgh was the son of Pieter van Assenburgh and his wife, Susanna Houwens and was baptized on 23 December 1657 in the Westerkerk, Amsterdam.
 Before he joined the VOC, Van Assenburgh served under the 'Kaiser of the Donou'.

 Career

 Van Assenbugh was appointed as successor to Governor W. A. van der Stel and he left the Netherlands on 19 May 1707.
-As the ship sailed via Brazil, he only reached the Cape only 25 January 1708 and on the 1st of February he was introduced to the inhabitants of Cape by the secunde and acting governor, Johan Cornelis d'Ableing.
+As the ship sailed via Brazil, he only reached the Cape only 25 January 1708 and on 1 February he was introduced to the inhabitants of Cape by the secunde and acting governor, Johan Cornelis d'Ableing.